-Our Token Druid deck list guide features the best Descent of Dragons deck list for Season 70 of Hearthstone (February 2020).
-Our Treant Druid guide also contains Mulligan advice, card combos and strategy tips.
+Our Treant Token Druid deck list guide features the best Descent of Dragons deck list for Season 77 of Hearthstone (August 2020).
+Our Treant Token Druid guide also contains Mulligan advice, card combos and strategy tips.

 Goru the Mightree is the big-ticket card here, giving all future Treants +1/+1, making them 3/3s.
 Given the number of Treants you’ll be summoning, this is pretty significant, particularly since at 7 mana, this Legendary minion comes down on the turn before The Forest's Aid.

 You’re basically looking to just get a big board of Treants and keep attacking until your opponent can’t take it anymore.
 Aeroponics is a new and powerful addition to this deck too, and you’ll regularly be able to draw 2 cards for 0 mana thanks to this card’s stipulation.
 You’ll also be able to activate Garden Gnome with it, and Garden Gnome directly discounts the card.
 Basically, Treant Druid is looking much more viable than ever before.

 In the latest version of our Treant Druid guide, we’ve got the deck we’re going for at the start of Scholomance Academy.

 |2 x Adorable Infestation|